noi-techpark/webcomp-boilerplate/README.md

 -The webcomponent should be visible and work in the ODH Webcomponent store (docker test)

 ## Submission
-- Create a pull request against the `main` branch (A more detailed description on how to contribute on the the Noi-techpark GitHub can be found [here](https://github.com/noi-techpark/odh-docs/wiki/Contributor-Guidelines:-Getting-started))
+- Create a pull request against the repository you asked at the beggining of your project to the [help@opendatahub.com](mailto:help@opendatahub.com)
 - Finally, to publish check out this how to guide [here](https://github.com/noi-techpark/odh-docs/wiki/How-to-publish-your-web-component-on-the-Open-Data-Hub-Store)

 ### Support